 Trail cameras are off-the-shelf units developed primarly for hunters.
 Manufacturers emphasize fast trigger speeds, long battery life, and night vision capability over image quality.
 Although I do crave image quality, trailcams offer the advantage of monitoring a particular spot for months and a time and telling a story through the time, date, weather conditions, and sequence of images.

 In my case, digiscoping usually involved pairing a telescope with a small digital camera.
-Most of my digiscoping examples pre-date my acquisition of a "real" SLR telephoto lens, the monstrous Canon f4 500m, but in one somewhat recent and extreme case, I was working in New York City in 2012 and didn't have most of my stuff for the transit of Venus.
+Most of my digiscoping examples pre-date my acquisition of a "real" SLR telephoto lens, the monstrous Canon f4 500m, but in one somewhat extreme case, I was working in New York City in 2012 and didn't have most of my stuff for the transit of Venus.
 I got a shot of it by holding my small camera up to the eyepiece of my binoculars.
 Now there are gadgets for attaching cell phones to telescope eyepieces.
 I have one but haven't gotten past the experimental stage.

 I'm including four different methods here: USB cable tethering, time lapse, wireless SLR trigger, and app trigger.
 In my back yard in Massachusetts, I attached small digital cameras to my computer using very long USB cables and triggered them to capture birds and small mammals visiting my feeders.
 A few years later, I used time lapse rather than tethering for the robins nesting under my deck in South Dakota.
-I haven't used time lapse in the cliche manner to watch a plant grow or something like that, but I found it has its uses.
-Although I've had a Canon wireless trigger with a 300-foot range for many years I haven't really used it to its full capabilities.
-My back yard in Massachusetts wasn't that big.
-I do plan to use it this spring to try to get burrowing owls.
+I've had a Canon wireless trigger with a 300-foot range for many years, which is overkill for a back yard where I use it.
+My newest camera, a Canon M100 mirrorless, can be remotely triggered using a phone app connected to the camera via bluetooth.

 I have owned seven trail cameras, three of which are fully operational.
 Of the other four, one is obsolete, one is in perfect condition but takes horrible images, one was damaged but is still working, and one was destroyed.
 For the purposes of including remotely-triggered images here, I'm designating the 5D Mark III as #8, 1D Mark II as #9, and the M100 as #10.
 Click on the link to see images from that camera: